skydoves/landscapist/README.md

 ## Why Landscapist?

 Landscapist is built with a lot of consideration to improve the performance of image loadings in Jetpack Compose.
-Most composable functions of Landscapist are **Restartable** and **Skippable** according to the Compose compiler metrics, which fairly improves recomposition performance.
+Most composable functions of Landscapist are Restartable and Skippable, which indicates fairly improved recomposition performance according to the Compose compiler metrics.
 Also, the library performance was improved with [Baseline Profiles](https://android-developers.googleblog.com/2022/01/improving-app-performance-with-baseline.html).

 <details>
  <summary>See the Compose compiler metrics for Landscapist</summary>